jmdvinodjmd/LIBS2ML/README.md

 More Information
 ================

-LIBS2ML is released under the Apache 2.0 open source license.
+LIBS2ML is an open source library and released under the Apache 2.0 open source license.

-You will find the accompanying manuscript by Tuesday, as it is submitted to arXiv and will be online by Tuesday.
 Please cite LIBS2ML in your publications if you find it useful:

 ```
 @article{libs2ml2019,